 3. A calendar is then produced for your review.
 Your calendar will include proposed publishing dates, working article titles, relevant keywords, URLS suitable for internal links, and topic notes and resources to guide the writer on the article angles.

 4. If we’re assisting you with social media promotion of your content, your calendar will also list the social channels and any promotion budget.

 Once you’ve approved your calendar, we assign a suitable writer, and schedule the content creation.

 The role of content marketing strategists varies from one position to another, but an experienced strategist will be adept at understanding brand positioning, defining audiences, identifying opportunities, developing long term content strategies, and creating detailed content plans.
 In some roles they’re also involved in creating content calendars.
 They tend to have a good grasp of best practices in SEO, content creation and social media strategy, as all of these things need to work together for a good outcome.

 You’ll find content strategists working at content agencies that offer strategy services, at some digital marketing agencies and blog writing services, as well as for big brands that have a dedicated content marketing team.

 If you want the best possible results, strategic content planning and consistent implementation are everything.
-Call today to arrange a free introductory discussion with our content strategist, or to discuss any of our content services.
+Arrange a free introductory discussion to discuss strategy related services.